-This Guide explains in greater detail the policies, practices and processes applied by the ECB when assessing licence applications.
+To promote harmonisation, this Guide explains in greater detail the policies, practices and processes applied by the ECB when assessing licence applications.

 The Guide specifically addresses applications for a new or extended authorisation.
 Thus, it will not lead to re-assessment of the existing authorisations granted before.
 The compliance of authorised credit institutions with the requirements concerned is monitored under their ongoing supervision.